Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Discussion

 Clinical acceptance of the technology will benefit from the minimisation of changes to the current clinical workflow.
 It will therefore be important to improve the ergonomics of the hardware when developing a clinical prototype, and ensure that any clinical device is compatible with existing procedures.
-We envisage that a complete interventional ultrasound system with 3D tracking capability would provide this, enabling less experience doctors to carry out more complex ultrasound-guided procedures with higher rates of success, reducing reliance on senior clinicians and more expensive imaging modalities, and improving patient outcomes.
+We envisage that a complete interventional ultrasound system with 3D tracking capability would provide this.
+Real-time visualisation of the 3D location of the needle tip during ultrasound-guided procedures, even when the tip is not visible within the ultrasound image, would enable clinicians to confidently, precisely and safely navigate the route to the clinical target, reducing the cognitive burden associated with the 3D mental mapping that is necessary to complete these procedures under 2D ultrasound guidance.
+Technologies that enable easy and precise needle insertions would also reduce trauma and improve outcomes, and support more junior staff in performing procedures that would otherwise have required the presence of a senior clinician.
+Facilitating the safe, fast, and precise guidance of complex procedures using ultrasound, rather than more expensive and resource-intensive imaging modalities like CT, would reduce procedure durations and costs.
+This would increase capacity and alleviate waiting times.
+Accelerating training and reducing the learning curve for junior practitioners would also help to alleviate staffing shortages and expand service capacity \cite{RCRSurvey2023} during a time of ever-increasing cancer prevalence \cite{CancerIncidenceCommon2020}.